 Elsewhere, Scaglione has recently conducted the Baltimore Symphony Orchestra, Luzerner Sinfonieorchester, Kristiansand Symphony and Rochester Philharmonic orchestras.
 Since his professional conducting debut with The Cleveland Orchestra in 2010, he has also appeared as a guest conductor with the St. Louis Symphony, Orchestra of St. Luke's, and the Houston, Colorado and Jacksonville symphony orchestras.

 A regular visitor to Asia, Scaglione has conducted concerts with the Shanghai Symphony, Guangzhou Symphony and China Philharmonic orchestras, and later this season he returns to the Hong Kong Philharmonic for a third consecutive year.

-As Music Director of the Young Musicians Foundation Debut Orchestra of Los Angeles from 2008 to 2011, Case Scaglione was the driving force behind the continued artistic growth and diversification of the organization in addition to founding 360° Music, an educational outreach program which brought the orchestra to inner city schools.
-His eclectic programming spanned works from Ligeti to Wagner’s Tristan und Isolde – the orchestra's first staged opera in nearly 60 years - to the Los Angeles premiere of John Adams’ Doctor Atomic Symphony, which was supported by a grant from the National Endowment of the Arts.
+As Music Director of the Young Musicians Foundation Debut Orchestra of Los Angeles (2008-11), Scaglione was the driving force behind the artistic growth and diversification of the organisation, and founded their educational outreach program ‘360° Music’.
+His eclectic programming included music by Ligeti, Wagner’s Tristan und Isolde – the orchestra's first staged opera in nearly 60 years – and the Los Angeles premiere of John Adams’ Doctor Atomic Symphony.
+Passionate about music education, he has a regular teaching relationship with the Juilliard School.